digital-archives/HISTGA1011/slides/web.md

 ---

-## Timeline
-- **January 19, 1989**: At the end of Raegan presidency, Executive Director of the National Security Archive Scott Armstrong filed an Freedom of Information Act (FOIA) request to ensure White House was subject to archival review before disposition.
+- **January 19, 1989**: End of Raegan's presidency, Executive Director of the National Security Archive Scott Armstrong filed an Freedom of Information Act (FOIA) request to ensure White House was subject to archival review before disposition.
 - DC Judge filed a temporary restraining to prevent record destruction.
 - **September 1989**: Government attempted to dismiss the case.
 Motion denied by Judge Charles R. Richey, which the government appealed.